gmuratk/CapabilitiesAndRuntimeRestrictions-gmk/README.md

 ## Scope

 * Service APIs for “CapabilitiesAndRuntimeRestrictions” (see APIBacklog.md)
+* The CAMARA Runtime Restrictions API allows developers to understand and adapt to environment-specific differences in how CAMARA APIs are implemented.
+It provides details on what is supported, what is temporarily unavailable, and any other limitations that might affect how you call and consume those APIs.
+This API provides that information about other CAMARA APIs.
 * The API provides the customer with the ability to:
-  * Supplementary set of APIs for CAMARA Service APIs
-  * Enables API Provider to offer improved application experience by proactively communicating the changes in provided network capabilities
-  * Allows for API Client to verify and adjust, as necessary, the Service API call to avoid receiving error due to changing network conditions.
+  * Discover Capabilities and Constraints
+  * Stay updated on changes
+  * Adapt your requests Automatically
 * Describe, develop, document, and test the APIs
 * Started: November 2024